 -

 To cook, fry the chorizo in a large skillet over medium heat.
-Break up the sausage with a spatula or fork as you go so that the finished product is loose and not chunky.
+Break up the sausage with a spatula or fork as you cook, so the finished product is loose and not chunky.
 Drain off any excess fat.
 Use immediately in your favorite recipe calling for Mexican chorizo, or refrigerate or freeze the sausage in an airtight container for later use.
 Serve and enjoy.

 The Spruce Eats/Cara Cormack